TommasoBag99/QMC/README.md

    ```

 3. **Run the Simulation:**

+   Ensure that the input files `QMC_input` and `file.xyz` are correctly configured with all
+   necessary parameters before starting the simulation.

    Start the simulation by running the generated executable:
    ```bash
    ./QMC_run
    ```
-Ensure the `QMC_input` file is correctly set up with all required parameters before
-starting the simulation.
-This efficient setup process allows for a swift and smooth
-execution of your QMC simulations.